MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

     git clone https://github.com/MovingBlocks/Terasology.git

-in the directory.
+in the directory

-`./gradlew` then `./gradlew createModuleModuleName` then `./gradlew` again to autopopulate the folder.
+`./gradlew` then `./gradlew createModuleModuleName` then `./gradlew` again to create a module and autopopulate the folder.

 you can go `./gradlew fetchModuleModuleName` if you want the source of an existing module instead.